Britain hopes to raise NATO with Trump at early engagement: PM May's spokeswoman

-LONDON Britain hopes to raise the issue of NATO with U.S. President-elect Donald Trump at any early engagement, Prime Minister Theresa May's spokeswoman said on Tuesday.
+LONDON (Reuters) - Britain hopes to raise the issue of NATO with U.S. President-elect Donald Trump at any early engagement, Prime Minister Theresa May's spokeswoman said on Tuesday.

 Trump criticized NATO allies during his campaign for not paying enough for their own defense and suggested the United States was paying a disproportionate amount that was too much.